 Photo credit: Flickr – Bruno

-Ferencváros, the name given to the city’s 9th district, is interesting because of its southern part.
-If you go further south, you will be too far out of the way and you’ll have to spend too much time on public transport.
-It is the students and university neighbourhood (Corvinus University and Semmelweis Medical University).
-You will have access to the Hungarian Museum of Decorative Arts, the Hungarian National Theatre (Nemzeti Színház), the MÜPA (a museum promoting interdisciplinarity between music, visual arts and performing arts) Ráday Street and its many restaurants, the Protestant Temple in Kalvin Square, the indoor market and the Holocaust Museum.
-If you go further, Népliget Park, in the 10th district, will give you an opportunity to relax.
+Ferencváros, the name given to the city’s 9th district, is interesting especially in its southern part.
+If you go further south, you will be too far out of town, and you’ll have to spend too much time in public transport.
+Ferencváros is the students’ neighbourhood and houses two universities, Corvinus University and Semmelweis Medical University.
+You will have access to the Hungarian Museum of Decorative Arts, the Hungarian National Theatre (Nemzeti Színház), the MÜPA (a museum promoting interdisciplinarity between music, visual arts, and performing arts) Ráday Street and its many restaurants, the Protestant Temple in Kalvin Square, the indoor market, and the Holocaust Museum.
+Situated close by in the 10th district, Népliget Park will give you an opportunity to relax.

-Finally, we advise you to book your stay in advance, so you have a drop-off point when you arrive at the airport where you can leave your luggage and then walk around the city serenely.
+Finally, we advise you to book your stay in Budapest in advance: after you arrive at the airport, you will be able to easily drop-off your luggage and then walk around the city serenely.